-Market data comes from a variety of reliable third-party sources including but not limited to: The Survey Group, College and University Personnel Association, Western Management Group, Yaffe & Company, and Lawrence Associates.
+Market data comes from a variety of reliable third-party sources including but not limited to: The Survey Group, College and University Personnel Association, Western Management Group, Yaffe & Company, Mercer and WTW.
 In addition, research is conducted on hiring ranges for appropriate matches at local and other higher education institutions.
 Different aspects of data are collected depending on the position being reviewed in order to ensure an appropriate comparison.

 The Merit Process

 The merit process is designed to recognize employees on an annual basis who are meeting or exceeding performance expectations.